top of page

 Shaftesbury Abbey Museum and Garden

-Admission is free, donations gratefully received to support this independent charity
+Admission is free, donations gratefully received

 Dogs on leads welcome.
-Gift Shop & Refreshments
+Gift Shop & Refreshments.

 Situated in a commanding position with views over the Blackmore Vale, close to the famous Gold Hill, the ruins of Shaftesbury Abbey lie in a peaceful walled garden.
 The museum brings to life the story of the abbey and the people who lived there.